-It is, of course, asking for trouble to expect any web site to be problem free.
-However, this site should certainly have many fewer problems than any of its earlier versions (possibly apart from the very first one which was so simple that there was nothing that could go wrong).
-To avoid delay & problems with the release of this new site I had to scale back some initial hopes for the site (see ‘Possible changes in the future’ on History of the site) but I was keen to make sure that the site is kept simple enough to operate well for everyone.
+It is, of course, asking for trouble to expect any web site to be problem free and at present this one can pose problems to people trying to register, log-in or subscribe (see the 2nd question below).
+However, apart from that (!), this site should have fewer problems than any of its earlier versions (possibly apart from the very first version of the site which was so simple that there was little that could go wrong with it).
+To avoid delay & problems with the release of this site in 2014, I had to scale back some initial hopes for the site (see ‘Possible changes in the future’ on History of the site) but I was keen to make sure that the site was kept simple enough to operate well for everyone.
+HOWEVER, as indicated by that 2nd question below, this has not been as successful as was initially thought.
+The long-term solution – to build a site from scratch that delivers what is needed to display our Families Database in a way that is robust enough to deal with all future changes in all of the main browers – is a huge challenge and may take some time to resolve.

 I distinguish between questions seeking help for dealing with problems and questions that merely ask for advice on how to do something.
 It is possible that you have an issue that you view as a problem but I view as a misunderstanding that can be dealt with best through providing an answer to a question.
 This page is for helping people sort out what I view as problems.
 If it does not cover an issue you think I should have addressed, or if you are seeking advice on the way this site works, please see the other page in this Support section and/or the pages in the Frequenty Asked Questions (FAQ) section.
 In particular, if you have a question about your Membership, please see Membership FAQ.
 Finally, don’t forget the final question below – “I’ve tried everything but am still having problems.
 Can you help?”.
 Over the years quite a few problems have been reported to me by site visitors that were sorted simply by them forcing their browsers to clear a cookie blockage and ‘see’ a page properly.